Tupelo Weather Forecast - NewsBreak

 Tupelo Weather Forecast

-TUPELO, AR(Updated at 8am ET)Here's your weather forecast for the next four days.
+TUPELO, MS(Updated at 8am ET)Here's your weather forecast for the next four days.

 Sunny during the day; while mostly clear overnight